 This course is a basic first course in probability and statistics with textbook examples and problems aimed toward the social sciences and humanities.
 Frequency distributions, averages, measures of variation, probability, confidence intervals; tests of significance appropriate to binomial, multinomial, and normal sampling; simple regression and correlation.
-Offered: Fall/Spring

-Prerequisite: MAT 100
+Offered: each semester Prerequisite: MAT 100